zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/drawingTools/components/Polygon/README.md

 ### Methods

 - `onUndoDrawing()` in `./components/Polygon`
-- `continueDrawing()` in `./marks/Mark`
 - `shortenPath()` in `./marks/Polygon`

 A user can Undo (remove) the last point if:

 1. At least two points have been created
 2. The polygon is not closed

-`continueDrawing` is called and sets `finished = false` because if a user clicks on the drawing surface, the default behavior is to set `finished = true` and `creating = false`.
-This method prevents the default behavior so the user can continue drawing.

 The last set of coordinates in the `points` array is removed.